About Lost Pet Research & Recovery

-Lost Pet Research and Recovery (LPRR) offers services, information and resources to help people find missing pets.
-Services offered include phone and email consultations, on-site searches, rental of surveillance equipment and traps, and assistance catching hard-to-trap lost pets.
+Lost Pet Research and Recovery offers services, information and resources to help find missing pets.
+Services offered include lost pet consultations, on-site searches, rental of surveillance equipment and traps, and assistance catching hard-to-trap lost pets.

 What I really wanted was a job where I could work more closely with animals and make a positive impact on their lives.
 Soon after I moved back to Massachusetts, I adopted my dog Dante and began studying for a career as a dog trainer/behavior consultant.
 While researching different careers in dog training, I learned about Kat Albrecht’s work as a pet detective and her founding of Missing Pet Partnership, a national non-profit organization dedicated to reuniting lost pets with their owners.
 I felt that lost pet search & recovery work was a much needed service that is sorely lacking in Massachusetts and most of New England.

 In 2008, I traveled to Seattle to receive my certification as a Missing Animal Response (MAR) Technician from Missing Pet Partnership.
-I began by offering my services as a lost pet search & recovery consultant (i.e. pet detective) as a volunteer, and in 2009, I launched my business first business Compassionate Pet Services.
+I began by offering my services as a lost pet search & recovery consultant (i.e. pet detective) as a volunteer, and in 2009, I launched my first business Compassionate Pet Services.
 My original plan was to offer lost pet services in addition to pet sitting and dog and cat training and behavioral consultations.
-However, in 2013, I decided to focus exclusively on finding lost pets and changed my business name to Lost Pet Research & Recovery.
+However, in 2013, I decided to focus exclusively on finding lost pets and changed my business name to Lost Pet Research and Recovery.

-In 2011, I started a Lost Pet Research & Recovery blog with several goals in mind: 1) to summarize some of the scientific literature review research that I have conducted; 2) to explore different areas of lost pet search and recovery that are controversial and suggest further research; and 3) to share the results of some of my own research projects.
-I am most interested in studying: 1) the natural behavior of outdoor-access (owned) cats and free-ranging (feral or stray) cats; 2) the impact and success of using feeding stations to recover lost indoor-only cats; 3) the usefulness of different methods for preventing pet loss such as GPS devices and radio-tracking; and 4) the causes of mortality for free-ranging dogs and cats, in particular the potential dangers of vehicles and predators such as coyotes and bobcats.
+In 2011, I started a Lost Pet Research blog with several goals in mind: 1) to summarize some of the scientific literature review research that I have conducted; 2) to explore different areas of lost pet search and recovery that are controversial and suggest further research; and 3) to share the results of some of my own research projects.
+I am most interested in studying: 1) the natural behavior of outdoor-access (owned) cats and free-ranging (feral or stray) cats; 2) the impact and success of using feeding stations to recover lost dogs and cats; 3) the usefulness of different technology for preventing pet loss such as GPS devices and radio-tracking; and 4) the causes of mortality for free-ranging dogs and cats, in particular the potential dangers of vehicles and predators such as coyotes and bobcats.